Rajshahi Krishi Unnayan Bank

-Rajshahi Krishi Unnayan Bank is a state-owned specialized bank in Bangladesh, a specialized financial institution for financing the farmers of the 16 districts of Rajshahi and Rangpur.
+Rajshahi Krishi Unnayan Bank is a state-owned specialized financial institution for extending credit to the farmers of the 16 districts of Rajshahi and Rangpur divisions in Bangladesh.
 The headquarters of the bank is in Rajshahi.

 History

 Rajshahi Krishi Unnayan Bank was established on 15 March 1987 through the Presidential Ordinance No 58.
 The Bank's headquarters are located in Rajshahi.
 The Bank was made for farmers of Rangpur and Rajshahi divisions.
 It received 253 branches of Bangladesh Krishi Bank in Rangpur and Rajshahi Division.

-The Bank worked with Asian Development Bank to implement Northwest Crop Diversification Project in 2003 to diversify the crops grown in Northern region of Bangladesh.
+The bank worked with Asian Development Bank to implement Northwest Crop Diversification Project in 2003 to diversify the crops grown in Northern region of Bangladesh.

 The Ministry of Finance ordered Rajshahi Krishi Unnayan Bank to reschedule loans to farmers in flood affected areas in August 2004.
 The bank provided special loans to Monga affected farmers.
 It provided 6.77 billion taka in agriculture loans below its target of 7 billion taka.

 On 26 July 2005, Ashraf Ali was appointed managing director of Rajshahi Krishi Unnayan Bank.

 Adviser Mirza Azizul Islam, in charge of the Ministry of Finance in the caretaker government, announced plans to distribute 63.51 billion taka agriculture loans through Rajshahi Krishi Unnayan Bank and seven other banks state owned banks in June 2007.
 Rajshahi Krishi Unnayan Bank raised their interest rate from 8 to 12 per cent in 2007.
 In August, former director of Rajshahi Krishi Unnayan Bank Lutfar Rahman, who was also president of Rajshahi Chamber of Commerce and Industries, was sued for taking bribes for approving loan applications.

 From 2000 to 2008, the bank waived 180 million taka in interests with 100 million taka waived in 2002 alone.
 The bank provided funding for tea farming in Lalmonirhat District.